This information explains how to care for yourself at home after a cone biopsy of your cervix.

-- Avoid using tampons and douches and having vaginal intercourse.
-Do not put anything inside your vagina until your doctor says your cervix is healed.
+- Do not put anything inside your vagina until your doctor says your cervix is healed.
 This is usually in 4 to 6 weeks after your procedure.
+This includes using tampons and douches and having vaginal intercourse.

 - Take showers instead of tub baths.
 Do not soak in water (e.g., tub baths, swimming) until your doctor sees you at the first visit after your procedure.
 This will be about 4 weeks after your procedure.

 - Avoid heavy housework, lifting objects over 10 pounds, and strenuous exercise (such as running and aerobics) for 1 month after your procedure.

 - Your next period may be late or you may have heavier blood flow than usual.

 - Call your doctor's office to schedule your first visit after your procedure.
 This should be in about 4 weeks after your procedure.